LiShuoxue/dmet_excitation_preview/README.md

 The demo of code that of the project "Towards Excitations and Dynamical Quantities in Correlated Lattices with Density Matrix Embedding Theory".

+We show the fundamental framework of the implementation:

+- The preparation of the impurity problems for chain lattice (`chain_lattice.py`)
+- Ground-state DMET, generation of excitation operators, local excitation bases, effective Hamiltonian and the calculation of the excitation energies (`main.py`)

 Please see `./example/notebook.ipynb` for the usage for the example of 1D Hubbard model.

 ## Prerequisites